IanLKaplan/s3logreader/README.md

 By building a multi-threaded application logfiles can be read in parallel, dramatically improving application performance.
 The cost of this performance is a significantly more complex application.
 The logical structure of the S3 log file to ORC application is shown below.

 ![alt Diagram for threaded S3 log files to ORC](https://github.com/IanLKaplan/s3logreader/blob/master/img/s3_logs_to_orc_diagram.png?raw=true)

+## Limits on HTTP GET Operations on S3 buckets

+As shown in the diagram above, the S3 log reader uses multiple Java threads to read log files.
+After fetching the log file data, it is parsed and written into the ORC file.
+If the bandwidth from S3 is high enough, the processing stage will become the bottleneck.

+The read (HTTP GET) rate from S3 is limited currently (July 2021) to 3,500 GET operations per bucket prefex per second (see [Best practices design patterns: optimizing Amazon S3 performance](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html).
+The log reader will probably never read data at this rate, but this limit may be an issue with data lake applications that store data in S3.

 ## Permissions